 Pro tip: If you are planning to stay in Moustiers for dinner, book your restaurant now, because reservations go fast!
 (In the off-season not all restaurants are open, so it is even more important to make dinner reservations.)

-2) the Top of Notre-Dame de Beauvoir Chapel
+2. Notre-Dame de Beauvoir Chapel

 Near the car park you will see a series of stairs going up to a chapel above Moustiers-Sainte-Marie.
 This chapel called Notre-Dame de Beauvoir, was built in the 12th century and the climb marks the 14 stations of the cross.